MicrosoftDocs/fabric-docs/docs/workload-development-kit/development-kit-overview.md

 In [Microsoft Fabric](../get-started/microsoft-fabric-overview.md), workloads signify different components that are integrated into the Fabric framework.
 Workloads enhance the usability of your service within the familiar Fabric workspace, eliminating the need to leave the Fabric environment for different services.
 [Data Factory](../data-factory/data-factory-overview.md), [Data Warehouse](../data-warehouse/data-warehousing.md), [Power BI](/power-bi/enterprise/service-premium-what-is) and, [Data Activator](../data-activator/data-activator-introduction.md) are some of the Fabric workloads.

-With the Workload Development Kit, you can create your own workload for your applications.
-Workloads increase user engagement and improve your application’s discoverability in the Fabric store, supporting compelling business models.
-The Microsoft Fabric Workloads Development Kit provides the necessary tools and interfaces to effectively manage the workloads you created.
+With the Workload Development Kit, you can create your own workload for your data applications.
+Publishing a Fabric Workload to the Fabric Workload Hub increases discoverability and user engagement, supporting compelling business models.
+The Microsoft Fabric Workloads Development Kit provides the necessary tools and interfaces to embed your data application in Microsoft Fabric.

 ### What workloads offer to Microsoft partners?